ewascatalog/ewascatalog2/readme.md

 * Should have a command in the Makefile for creating a backup of the container.
 Building is pretty quick except for installing R packages ...

+### Errors

+* 'Acetoacetate' is an ARIES EWAS trait but searching for it produces no results.

+### New features

+* Create an intermediate page between search and results that allows the user to refine their query (e.g. related trait, particular study).

+* Enrichment test for a set of CpG sites